 info@bancocentral or phone the CBTL on (670) 331 3712 or 331 3714.

-Many establishments don't accept credit cards, including hotels, shops and restaurants.
-There are several ATMs in Dili that accept international credit cards.
-Check with your bank whether your Australian credit card and ATM card will work in Timor-Leste.
+Bring sufficient cash in USD with you as many places don't accept credit cards, including hotels, shops and restaurants.
+Check with your bank whether your Australian credit or debit card will work in Timor-Leste.

 Safety and security